huggingface/blog/unsung-heroes.md

 |:--:|
 |Figure 2: ZeroGPU behind the scenes |

-This is achieved by making Spaces efficiently hold and release GPUs as needed (as opposed to a classical GPU Space that holds exactly one GPU at any point in time).
+This is achieved by making Spaces efficiently hold and release GPUs as needed (as opposed to a classical GPU Space with a GPU attached at all times).
 ZeroGPU uses Nvidia A100 GPUs under the hood (40GB of vRAM are available for each workload).

 ### Application